Two pence (British decimal coin): Reverse

 The original reverse of the coin, designed by Christopher Ironside, and used from 1971 to 2008, is the Badge of the Prince of Wales: a plume of ostrich feathers within a coronet, above the German motto ICH DIEN ("I serve").
 The numeral "2" is written below the badge, and either NEW PENCE (1971–1981) or TWO PENCE (from 1982) is written above.
 A small number of 1983 mintage coins exist with the "New Pence" wording.
 It was originally planned that an alternative version of the 2p would be minted with a design representing Northern Ireland; these plans never came to fruition.
 The same design was also re-cut in 1993 producing two minor varieties for that year.

 In August 2005 the Royal Mint launched a competition to find new reverse designs for all circulating coins apart from the £2 coin.
 The winner, announced in April 2008, was Matthew Dent, whose designs were gradually introduced into the circulating British coinage from mid-2008.
 The designs for the 1p, 2p, 5p, 10p, 20p and 50p coins depict sections of the Royal Shield that form the whole shield when placed together.
 The shield in its entirety was featured on the now-obsolete round £1 coin.
 The re-designed 2p coin depicts the second quarter of the shield, showing the Lion Rampant from the Royal Banner of Scotland, with the words TWO PENCE above.

 The beading was removed from both sides of the coin in the 2008 re-design.

+In October 2023 the King Charles III two-pence coin was presented; the reverse features a red squirrel.

 Obverse

-To date, five different obverses have been used: four different portraits and the removal of the beaded border in 2008.
+Five different obverses were used during the reign of Queen Elizabeth II: four different portraits and the removal of the beaded border in 2008.
 In all cases, the inscription is ELIZABETH II D.G.REG.F.D.
 2013, where 2013 is replaced by the year of minting.
 In the original design both sides of the coin are encircled by dots, a common feature on coins, known as beading.

-Four different portraits of the Queen have been used on the coin:
+Four different portraits of Elizabeth II were used on the coin: